damar-wicaksono/uqtestfuns/docs/test-functions/alemazkoor-2d.md

 import uqtestfuns as uqtf
 ```

-The low-dimensional high-degree test function
+The test function from {cite}`Alemazkoor2018` (or `Alemazkoor2D` for short)
-(or `Alemazkoor2D` for short) is a two-dimensional polynomial function.
+is a two-dimensional polynomial function.
-It was introduced in {cite}`Alemazkoor2018` as a test function for
+It was used as a test function for
 a metamodeling exercise (i.e., sparse polynomial chaos expansion).
-The function features a low-dimensional polynomial function (2D)
+The function features a low-dimensional polynomial function (two-dimensional)
 with a high degree (a total degree of $20$).

 The surface and contour plots of the `Alemazkoor2D` function are shown below.